Tomato blight

 Keep tomatoes dry

-Grow tomatoes in a greenhouse or polytunnel if possible, as this will keep the leaves dry and help fruits ripen sooner than those grown outside.
+Grow tomatoes in a greenhouse or polytunnel if possible, as this will keep the leaves dry and the warmer environment will help fruits ripen sooner than those grown outside.

-Support tomato plants with a stake, including bush varieties, to keep their leaves off the soil.
+Use short stakes with bush types to keep their leaves away from the soil.

-When watering tomatoes, water in the morning, so the plants don't sit damp all night.
 Take care to water only the soil or compost, keeping the leaves dry.
-Remember, tomatoes taste better if the plants aren't overwatered.

 Provide good ventilation

-Pick a sunny, well-ventilated spot for growing tomatoes outdoors.
+Pick a sunny, sheltered but well-ventilated spot for growing tomatoes outdoors.
 Leave enough space between plants for air to circulate – don't be tempted to plant closer than the seed pack recommends.

-Remove lower leaves, and some higher up, to increase air circulation.
-Vigorous bush varieties produce too many leaves and benefit from drastic pruning to thin the foliage and encourage good ventilation.
+On cordon types, remove lower leaves where fruits have already formed, to increase air circulation, let in light and speed up ripening.
+Vigorous bush varieties will tend to produce more leaves than they need, and benefit from drastic pruning to thin the foliage and encourage good ventilation.

 Avoid planting tomatoes near potatoes

-Don't plant tomatoes near potato crops, as these are also susceptible to blight and their proximity will make it easier for the blight to spread between crops.
+Don't plant tomatoes near potato plants, as these are also susceptible to blight and their proximity will make it easier for the blight to spread between crops.

 Check plants regularly for blight, from summer onwards, and dispose safely of badly diseased plants.